 (ii) students who demonstrate characteristics of dyslexia; and

-(9) the number of teachers and other staff that have completed training approved by the department.
+(9) the number of teachers and other staff who have completed training approved by the department;

-(b) The district must post its literacy plan on the official school district website and submit it to the commissioner of education using the template developed by the commissioner of education beginning June 15, 2024.
+(b) Annually by June 15, the district must post its literacy plan on the official school district website and submit it to the commissioner of education using the template developed by the commissioner of education.

-(c) By March 1, 2024, the commissioner of education must develop a streamlined template for local literacy plans that meets the requirements of this subdivision and requires all reading instruction and teacher training in reading instruction to be evidence-based.
+(c) Districts must use a streamlined template developed by the commissioner of education for local literacy plans that meets the requirements of this subdivision and requires all reading instruction and teacher training in reading instruction to be evidence-based.
 The template must require a district to report information using the student categories required in the commissioner's report under paragraph (d).
 The template must focus district resources on improving students' foundational reading skills while reducing paperwork requirements for teachers.

 (d) By December 1, 2025, the commissioner of education must submit a report to the legislative committees with jurisdiction over prekindergarten through grade 12 education summarizing the local literacy plans submitted to the commissioner.
 The summary must include the following information:

-(1) the number of teachers and other staff that have completed training approved by the Department of Education;
+(1) the number of teachers and other staff, by grade level, who have completed training approved by the Department of Education;

-(2) by school site and grade, the screeners used at the beginning and end of the school year and the reading curriculum used; and
+(5) by school site and grade, the approved screeners and the reading curriculum used;

-(3) by school site and grade, using the measurements of foundational literacy skills and mastery identified by the department, both aggregated data and disaggregated data using the student categories under section 120B.35, subdivision 3, paragraph (a), clause (2).
+(6) by school site and grade, using the measurements of foundational literacy skills and mastery identified by the department, both aggregated data and disaggregated data on student performance on the approved screeners using the student categories under section 120B.35, subdivision 3, paragraph (a), clause (2); and

 The commissioner must recommend to districts multiple screening tools to assist districts and teachers with identifying students under subdivision 2 and to assess students' reading proficiency.
 The commissioner must identify screeners that may be used for both purposes.
 A district must administer an approved screener according to section 120B.123, subdivision 1.